A minimum of a second-class Bachelor's degree or an overseas qualification of an equivalent standard.

 Qualification and course duration

-The programme is delivered through a combination of face-to-face seminars and online asynchronous and synchronous discussion forums.
+The programme is delivered through a combination of: face-to-face seminars; online asynchronous discussion forums, and synchronous Collaborate (virtual real-time classroom) sessions.
 Students also learn about the practicalities of social science research through participation in a research project.
 Peer review and andragogy are particular forms of learning on this programme.

 Assessment is through the equivalent of a 5,000-word assignment for each module.